-It’s been a challenging year, to say the least.
-As we look ahead to 2021 and beyond, we wanted to uncover the biggest challenges currently facing market researchers.
+It’s been a challenging few years, to say the least.
+As we look ahead to the coming years, we wanted to uncover the biggest challenges currently facing market researchers.
 So we did what we do best: designed and conducted a study of 145 insights pros to learn more about the difficulties they’re facing – and then provide ways to address them.
 Here’s what we learned.

 We all know that conducting research in today's landscape has been challenging.
 In many ways, the pandemic amplified the challenges we were already facing.
 Top issues included:

 - Limited budget and staff